edgelesssys/constellation/docs/docs/getting-started/install.md

 }
 ```

-To create the infrastructure, you can either use a predefined role from Amazon,
+To [create a Constellation cluster](../workflows/create.md#the-create-step), you can either use a predefined role from Amazon,
 such as `PowerUserAccess`, or use the following minimal set of permissions:

 ```json